birdandhike.com logo

 The lower-elevation desert-scrub areas are dominated by scattered Creosote Bush, White Bursage, a few lizards, Jack Rabbits, and Desert Tortoises; the middle elevations are floristically diverse with many species of shrubs, forbs, cacti, and lots of Joshua Trees; and the higher-elevation areas are dominated by Pinyon-Juniper Woodlands with Big Sagebrush, Mule Deer, and Bighorn Sheep.
 The variation in topography and soils makes for a mix of habitats and a diverse flora and fauna.
 Bugs unique to Mitchell Caverns add an interesting flavor to the biotic diversity.

 Temperatures in lower-elevation areas are similar to those in Las Vegas: daytime summer temps exceed 100 degrees, while daytime winter temps can stay below freezing.
-Higher-elevation areas are cooler than lower-elevation areas, but summer temps still exceed 90 degrees and they get snowed-in during winter.
+Higher-elevation areas are cooler than lower-elevation areas, but summer temps still exceed 90 degrees, and they get snowed-in during winter.
 Because of the high summer temps, hiking generally is best during October through May.
 Afternoon thunderstorms are common during July and August, creating flash flood and lightning hazards.
-Inside Mitchell Caverns it remain about 65 degrees all year.
+Inside Mitchell Caverns it remains about 65 degrees all year.

 Services inside the preserve are limited.
 This is wild country, so bring what you need.
 Outside the preserve, Baker, Searchlight, Fenner, and a few other small towns provide the usual small-town services, including gasoline.
 The Cima Store, open Friday to Sunday, 9 AM to 5 PM (Oct 2010) provides groceries, snacks, and drinks, but no gasoline.